EajksEajks/blender-cloud/docker/README.md

 They should contain (in order) the private key, the host certificate, and the CA certificate.

 ## 6. Create a local config

 Blender Cloud expects the following files to exist:

 - `/data/git/blender_cloud/config_local.py` with machine-local configuration overrides
 - `/data/config/google_app.json` with Google Cloud Storage credentials.

+When run from Docker, the `docker/4_run/config_local.py` file will be used.
+Overrides for that file can be placed in `/data/config/config_secrets.py`.

 ## 7. ElasticSearch & kibana